BurdetteLamar/minitest_log/README.md

 Note that:

-- Multiple string arguments are concatentated, left to right, to form one string in the log.
+- Multiple string arguments are concatenated, left to right, to form one string in the log.
-- Multiple hash arguments are merged, left to right, to form attributes in the log.
+- Each hash argument's name/value pairs are used to form attributes in the log.
 - Symbols ```:timestamp```, ```:duration```, and ```:rescue``` may appear anywhere among the arguments.
 Duplicates are ignored.

 ```example.rb```: